 It’s also worth noting that each of Xero’s APIs is updated independently.
 That means, in addition to building to multiple APIs with varying structures and restrictions, you may need to invest significant time and resources into their maintenance.

-Instead of building and maintaining integrations to different APIs with vastly different behaviors, constraints, and demands, consider building just once to a universal API like Codat.
+Instead of building and maintaining integrations to different APIs with vastly different behaviors, constraints, and demands, consider building just once to Codat.
 That way, you gain standardized access to many data sources simultaneously.

 3. Xero’s data structure strays from that of other major accounting platforms 🤔